Physical Reasoning and Object Planning for Household Embodied Agents: Introduction

 Recent advancements in large language models (LLMs) \citep{zhu2023minigpt4, peng2023instruction, zhang2023llamaadapter, gpt3.5, palm, llama2, gpt4} have significantly enhanced our ability to extract rich commonsense knowledge from extensive web data.
-To analyze this task and evaluate the current capabilities of Language Models across such human commonsense-oriented reasoning; we develop this task as a decision-making process spanning across 3 major aspects: \textbf{Utility}: The concept of \textit{Utility}, a focal point in previous research \citet{conceptnet}, elucidates our understanding of an object's functionality in a variety of situations.
+To analyze this task and evaluate the current capabilities of Language Models across such human commonsense-oriented reasoning, we develop this task as a decision-making process spanning 3 major aspects: \textbf{Utility}: The concept of \textit{Utility}, a focal point in previous research \citet{conceptnet}, elucidates our understanding of an object's functionality in a variety of situations.
 Although ConceptNet \citep{conceptnet} has been a crucial tool for identifying object-utility relationships, its nature as a human-compiled knowledge graph has led to the pursuit of more dynamic sources.
-We curate Object-Utility mappings pertaining to this aspect and use this to further evaluate decision-making across both remaining aspects. \textbf{Context}: Our decision-making extends beyond mere utility.
-To account for the various situational factors such as safety, social norms adherence, effort optimization, efficiency, and situational appropriateness; we introduce the second aspect as: \textit{contextual appropriateness} This adeptness in judgment arises from our ingrained commonsense, sculpted by experience and intuitive physical understanding.
-To evaluate the reasoning capabilities of various language models across this aspect, we generate Object-Concept-Task mappings and curate a QA dataset consisting of 15K MCQ question-answer pairs. \textbf{Physical State}: Previous work \citet{li2023language} has shown how object choice depends on various physical variables.
-However, we humans don't think in terms of these variables.
-In order to make this aspect more human commonsense-oriented, we add a layer of abstraction and introduce 5 abstract variables to depict the current physical state of the object of interest.
-To observe how the object usability evolves with various abstract physical state variations, we generate human preference mappings and curate 2 QA datasets consisting of 130K MCQ question-answer pairs.
+We curate Object-Utility mappings pertaining to this aspect and a 2K QA dataset to evaluate the object selection capabilities of language models based on required utility. \textbf{Context}: Our decision-making extends beyond mere utility.
+To account for the various situational factors such as safety, social norms adherence, effort optimization, efficiency, and situational appropriateness, we introduce the second aspect as: \textit{contextual appropriateness} This adeptness in judgment arises from our ingrained commonsense, sculpted by experience and intuitive physical understanding.
+To evaluate the reasoning capabilities of various language models across this aspect, we generate Object-Utility-Task mappings and curate a 15K MCQ QA dataset. \textbf{Physical State}: Previous work \citet{li2023language} has shown how object choice depends on various physical variables.
+To make this aspect more human commonsense-oriented, we add a layer of abstraction and introduce 5 abstract variables to depict the current physical state of the object.
+To observe how object usability evolves with various abstract physical state variations, we generate human preference mappings and curate 2 QA datasets (specifically focused on analyzing object usability with varying physical states).
+These two physical state datasets summed up to 130K MCQ question-answer pairs combined.
+Thus overall, we curated 4 QA datasets.